I’m going to need to see your ID for that…

 You need an ID to buy alcohol, rent an apartment or be admitted to a hospital in the US.
 You need it to get on a plane or to obtain a marriage license.
 You’ll need it to set up a bank account or a company.
 Fair enough.

 But in Illinois, you also need it to buy this normal household product…

 Big Governments = Bad Governments

-The problem with politicians is not that they exist, the problem exists when governments grow large, slow, dumb.
+The problem with politicians is not that they exist; the problem exists when governments grow large, slow and dumb.
 Instead of facilitating business and upholding reasonable laws – they create unnecessary rules and regulations that cause clogs in the system and distort the free market.
 Oftentimes this is done to ‘protect’ their citizens with oppressive nanny state laws.

-the merchant and the customer are infuriated by the law.
+Merchants and customers are infuriated by the law.

 Customers are annoyed they need to have their privacy infringed upon to buy something at the local hardware store.
 Businesses hate dealing with the angry customers and having clerks go through the hassle of writing a report every time a homemaker needs to buy draino for her clogged sink.